madhaanr/meettime-back/README.md

 # Structure
 This app uses basic MVC with services as global helpers.
 Feel free to make changes and create better solutions.
 I was going to add option to use postgres but eh mayber later.
 Also sorry about the very sad test suite.

+Also I've made bit leaky error reporting to end-user (sends stack traces to everyone), but it shouldn't matter unless you want to use it in production.